jkaganovsky/Code_Refractor/README.md

-# HW01_Code_Refractor
+# Code_Refractor

-## UW CODING BOOT CAMP HOMEWORK 01

 ## Summary
-In this homework, I immediately found a number of redundancies and multiple layers of code that were either repetitive or simply unnecessary.
+When reviewing the original framework provided, I immediately found a number of redundancies and multiple layers of code that were either repetitive or simply unnecessary.

 Hence, in order to make my html and css file more readable and accessible, I renamed most of the div tags and consolidated styles that were similar and grouped them together.
 This way, each tag is now with purpose and provides meaning.